 In this way, Defender for Cloud enables you not just to set security policies, but to apply secure configuration standards across your resources.

 To help you understand how important each recommendation is to your overall security posture, Defender for Cloud groups the recommendations into security controls and adds a secure score value to each control.
 This is crucial in enabling you to prioritize your security work.

-The Defender plans page of Microsoft Defender for Cloud offers the following plans for comprehensive defenses for the compute, data, and service layers of your environment:
+The Defender plans of Microsoft Defender for Cloud offer comprehensive defenses for the compute, data, and service layers of your environment:

 - Microsoft Defender for Servers

 - Microsoft Defender for Key Vault